 Make sure you’ve stocked up on plenty of dinners and frozen meals to make.

 Paper products are also a massive demand for new parents.

 Toilet paper, paper towels, tissues, napkins, etc., will all be necessary around the house in abundance.

-You’re hunkering down for the long night and should have everything prepared for both you and your baby.
+You’re hunkering down for the long night and should have everything prepared for you and your baby.

-Goes without saying!
+It goes without saying!
 Buy a car seat.

 Cooking and Cleaning

 This is one of the essential preparations you are in charge of – making sure the house is clean and ready for a new life.

 Clean everything and make sure the house is as spotless as possible.
 Babies can be susceptible to illness at an early age, so it pays to avoid allergies or colds from an unclean home.